 The CAE INFRONT 3D training system is available as a classroom trainer or as a deployable system.

-The CAE INFRONT 3D classroom trainer features two high-performance CAE Medallion™-6000 image generators that create the visual training scenario in real time by merging the 3D visual database with 3D targets and weapons effects.
+The CAE INFRONT 3D classroom trainer features two high-performance CAE Medallion™-6000 image generators that create the visual training scenario in real time by merging the 3D visual database with 3D targets and ordnance effects.
 An integrated sound system uses digitized ammunition and target sound effects to present student observers with realistic aural cues.

 The CAE INFRONT 3D deployable system is designed to be easily transported to where training is required and to be rapidly set-up and ready for use with minimal demands on facilities or infrastructure.